-This academic fellowship is a 12-month program designed to prepare pharmacy professionals interested in a career in academic pharmacy through postgraduate training in program development, teaching, scholarship, and practice.
+The academic fellowship is a 12-month program designed to prepare pharmacy professionals interested in a career in academic pharmacy through postgraduate training in program development, teaching, scholarship, and practice.

 What you’ll do

-- Student Affairs
+- Academic Affairs and Student Affairs

 How to apply

-Individuals who have completed a PGY1 pharmacy residency or a PGY-2 specialty residency and are interested in pursuing a career in academia are highly encouraged to apply.
+Individuals who have completed a PGY1 pharmacy residency or a PGY-2 specialty residency or a fellowship and are interested in pursuing a career in academia are highly encouraged to apply.
 Applicants without a PGY-1 residency will be interviewed based on their academic performance/experience.
 Other requirements include licensure or eligibility for licensure to practice pharmacy in New York State.
 The 12-month fellowship program will begin July 1 and end June 30.

-Interested candidates should submit a letter of intent, curriculum vitae, official pharmacy school transcripts and three letters of recommendation to:
+Interested candidates should submit a letter of intent, curriculum vitae, official pharmacy school transcripts, and three letters of recommendation to:

-Associate Professor, Pharmacy Practice
+Associate Professor of Pharmacy Practice

-New York, NY 10027
+New York, NY 10036